csc301-2024-s/13-Engineers-Without-Borders/README.md

 TBD throughout development of the project.

 ## Development requirements
-TBD throughout development of the project.
-Uses Unity Engine, LTS version 2022.3.18f1, your local git branch should be configured to use Unity YAML merge.
+Unity Engine, LTS version 2022.3.18f1, your local git branch should be configured to use Unity YAML merge.

+Add this to your local git config file:
+[merge]
+    tool = unityyamlmerge
+[mergetool "unityyamlmerge"]
+    trustExitCode = false
+    cmd = "PUT PATH TO UnityYAMLMerge.exe HERE" merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"

+On Windows at least, the path to the tool is "C:/Program Files/Unity/Hub/Editor/2022.3.18f1/Editor/Data/Tools/UnityYAMLMerge.exe"

 ## Deployment and Github Workflow
 ​TBD throughout development of the project.

+Access our Trello here: https://trello.com/b/YwVbyUKp/green-revolution  (you may need to request permission).

  ## Coding Standards and Guidelines
 TBD throughout development of the project.
 Most likely we will use C# guidelines, since that's what Unity uses.